To see Part 1, Rack of Australian Lamb, click HERE

 Isn’t “Boneless Rib” an Oxymoron?

 If removing the bones from baby backs and spareribs was an inherently good idea, it would be much more common.
 As it is, I cannot reveal some magic trick in order to accomplish it.
-Before anybody says anything, those fast food boneless rib sandwich things are shredded pork that has been reconstituted to “approximate” the familiar appearance.
+Before anybody says anything, those fast food boneless rib sandwich things are some form of pork that has been reconstituted to “approximate” the familiar appearance.
+No extra charge for the transglutaminase that they use to glue it all together.

 For this model, we increased the temperature to